Customer Value Discovery

-How do you sell products & services with price premiums 10, 20, 50 and sometimes 100% + higher than your competitors?
+How do you sell products and services at price premiums that are up to 100% higher than your competitors?

-The fourth industrial revolution known as the Internet of things is rapidly transforming the capability and potential of traditional products and services to provide substantially more value to customers than in previous decades.
-Specialized industries such as telemetric equipment, mining equipment, service and maintenance contractors and software engineering all provide sophisticated and complex solutions to help customers solve challenging commercial problems that if left unsolved create large economic risks for customers.
+The fourth industrial revolution, driven by the Internet of Things, is rapidly transforming companies’ ability to provide substantially more value to customers.
+Specialized industries such as tele-metric equipment, mining equipment, service and maintenance contractors, and software engineering all provide sophisticated and complex solutions to help customers solve challenging commercial problems—which, if left unsolved, create large economic risks.

-Traditional more commodity-based industries are also undergoing transformation as customers seek to consolidate the supply base to simplify operations and take out costs, however a new set of challenges emerge.
+Traditional commodity-based industries are also undergoing transformation, as customers seek to consolidate their supply base to simplify operations and reduce costs.
+However, a new set of challenges is emerging.

-A reduced supplier base now means customers have an increased risk of supply chain failure should this new supplier be unable to deliver products or services in full on time.
-With reduced inventory holdings and contractual commitments to service level agreements in the high 90%, margin for error is very small and the costs of those errors become exponentially higher.
+A reduced supplier base now means that customers have an increased risk of supply chain failure, if new suppliers are unable to deliver products or services in full and on time.
+With reduced inventory holdings and contractual commitments to Service Level Agreements at record high levels, margins for error are very small–and the costs of those errors become exponentially higher.

-Cost plus mark-up has been the universal method by which to set prices for thousands of years.
-Many successful companies have built global businesses using cost plus mark-up methods and provided shareholders with solid returns.
+Cost plus mark-up has been the universal method of price-setting for thousands of years.
+Many successful companies have built global businesses using cost plus mark-up methods and have provided shareholders with solid returns.

-Why is cost plus mark-up an issue for businesses in 2019?
+Why is cost plus mark-up an issue for businesses today?

-Companies that still rely on cost plus pricing methods to compete in the market are at a disadvantage to more sophisticated competitors.
+Companies that still rely on cost-plus pricing methods to compete in this new market are at a disadvantage, when compared with more sophisticated competitors.

-The primary flaw with cost plus mark-up pricing is that many of your high-volume products or services you may end up pricing yourself out of the market and missing out on crucial volume that contributes to fix cost recoveries or critically, under price your high value, sophisticated products and services that are often regarded as very profitable.
-In fact, most companies know where to set the prices for the biggest sellers because they are given daily feedback from multiple customers and are able to benchmark their products against multiple competitors.
-For companies that have unique products or complex sophisticated products with few competitors, there is no such feedback.
-Customers in this scenario fall into 2 camps; those that know they are getting a bargain and those that have no idea.
+The primary flaw with cost-plus mark-up pricing is that many high-volume products or services end up being priced out of the market.
+Crucial volume that can contribute to fixed cost recoveries is missed—or, critically, value is underpriced for sophisticated products and services that are often regarded as very profitable.
+In fact, most companies know where to set the prices for their best-selling products because they get daily feedback from multiple customers and are able to benchmark their products against multiple competitors.
+For companies that have unique products, or complex sophisticated products with few competitors, there is no such feedback.
+Customers in this scenario fall into two camps: Those who know they are getting a bargain and those who have no idea.

-The economic loss for under-pricing valuable products and services for many years is substantial.
+The economic loss from under-pricing valuable products and services over many years is substantial.
 If new competitors do enter the market, they have often developed an inferior product which is not a genuine equivalent to your products or services.
-Staff often experience great pressure to reduce prices to address the competitive threat.
+Your staff often experience great pressure to reduce prices in order to address the competitive threat.

-In many cases we see examples where the prices of superior products or services have been reduced by management unnecessarily.
+In many cases, the prices of superior products or services are then reduced unnecessarily by management.
 These price reductions are often driven by fear and not by facts or evidence.

-It can take many years for a company to extract itself from a price war or reestablish relationships with customers that are built on respect for value and long-term partnerships instead of price focused transactional negotiations.
+It can take many years for a company to extract itself from a price war, or re-establish customer relationships that are built on respect for value instead of on price-focused transactional negotiations.

-One of the most highly leveraged strategies a chief executive officer can implement across a business to drive profitability and earnings growth is to create a culture of commitment to value-based pricing.
+One of the most highly leveraged strategies a Chief Executive Officer can implement to drive profitability and earnings growth is to create a culture of commitment to value-based pricing.

 What is value-based pricing?

-Value based pricing is a pricing methodology that is derived from identifying a range of different outcomes a customer can obtain from your products or services and then establishing a price that represents some smaller fraction of the total benefits obtained over time.
-A simple example is a long-life light globe that only needs to be replaced every 2 years instead of every 6 months.
-The light globe provides the customer with 4 times the value of a regular globe over the 2-year period but is only 2 times more expensive than a regular globe thus providing the customer with more value over the 2 years even though they may pay a substantial premium above the price of a regular globe.
+Value-based pricing is a pricing methodology that is derived from identifying a range of different outcomes that a customer can obtain from your products or services–and then establishing a price that represents some smaller fraction of the total benefits obtained over time.
+A simple example is a long-life light globe that only needs to be replaced every two years instead of every six months.
+The light globe provides the customer with four times the value of a regular globe over the two-year period, but is only two times more expensive than a regular globe–thus providing the customer with more value even though they may pay a premium above the price of a regular globe.

 But there is more to the value pricing story than just the invoice price comparison for product or service performance.
 This value pricing example only looks at the tangible or physical properties of the product.

-There are 5 other major fields of value that must be considered when looking to implement a value-based pricing culture into a business.
+There are five other major fields of value that must be considered when looking to implement a value-based pricing culture into a business.

 These five critical fields of value are as follows:

-1. Transactional value: This value driver addresses the customers demand for speed, flexibility, simplicity of buying experience, queueing time, distribution coverage network service support and flexibility.
+- Transactional value: This value driver addresses the customer’s demand for speed, flexibility, simplicity of buying experience, queueing time, distribution coverage, network service support, and flexibility.

 Transactional value can be generated by addressing a customer’s need to access your products or services in very specific ways.
 A simple example is the way insurance company AAMI has a localized customer service team that will answer a client inquiry immediately and not put customers on hold for 30 to 60 minutes the way many Internet companies currently do.

-2. Tradeable Value: This value driver relates to how a customer pays for your service and what is the pricing and revenue model that they will experience.
-This could include the way you set up your price architecture with low mid and high price points, quantity price breaks based on order size, the way you structure performance rebates or the way you structure payment terms.
-As an example, for capital equipment, the revenue model could involve outright purchase, fully maintained operating lease or casual rental.
+- Tradeable Value: This value driver relates to how a customer pays for your service and the pricing and revenue model that they will experience.
+This could include the way you set up your price architecture, with low mid and high price points, or quantity price breaks based on order size, or the way you structure performance rebates, or the way you structure payment terms.
+As an example, for capital equipment the revenue model could involve an outright purchase, a fully maintained operating lease or casual rental.

 - Supply Chain Risk: By far the most important driver of value, and the one value driver that is not well understood by suppliers.
-Supply chain risk management and mitigation is the number one area of focus for all procurement managers.
-It is taught in procurement courses across the world that continuity of supply is the most crucial factor in determining a supplier.
+Supply chain risk management and mitigation is the Number One area of focus for all procurement managers.
+Procurement courses across the world teach that continuity of supply is the most crucial factor in determining a supplier.
 This key fact is not well known by sales staff and rarely marketed or priced into a negotiation.
-It is however, your number one source of pricing power.
-Think about the value destruction that occurs when electricity cannot be supplied to factories and houses or flight is cancelled during peak holiday season.
+It is, however, your Number One source of pricing power.
+Think about the value destruction that occurs when electricity cannot be supplied to factories and houses, or when a flight is cancelled during peak holiday season.

 - Product/Service Failure Costs: These are the next most important source of pricing power.
 These occur when the product or service is not fit for purpose or fails to perform after a period of time, either in warranty or out of warranty.
-Product or service failure can be catastrophic to a customer or their customers further along the supply chain.
-There are numerous examples of product or service failure including the Infinity cables scandal or the Cootes transport disaster that are all direct results of simplistic invoice price negotiations that failed to identify and acknowledge the full extent of the required value exchange that needed to take place.
+Product or service failure can be catastrophic to a customer.
+There are numerous examples of product or service failure, including the Infinity cables scandal or the Cootes transport disaster, that are all direct results of simplistic invoice price negotiations that failed to identify and acknowledge the full extent of the value exchange that needed to take place.

-These disasters cost lives and hundreds of millions of dollars in make good repairs and the loss of hundreds of jobs.
-The economic fallout being 1000s of times greater than any immediate savings ever made from invoice price only negotiations.
+These disasters cost lives, hundreds of millions of dollars in repairs, and hundreds of jobs.
+The economic fallout was thousands of times greater than any immediate savings ever made from invoice-price-only negotiations.

-Industries with high margins are often characterized by the presence of substantial risks that are known by both seller and customer and there are significant levels of intellectual property associated the products and services provided by the seller to address the problems that need to be solved by the customer.
+Industries with high margins are often characterized by the presence of substantial risks that are known by both seller and customer–and there are significant levels of intellectual property associated with the products and services provided by the seller to address the problems that need to be solved by the customer.

-The irony is there are substantial amounts of intellectual property and risk associated with these industries too.
-These elements are often not identified or communicated to customers.
-Competitors fail to identify these elements and so the customer becomes a transactional buyer, expecting the prices to be low and the only source of value extraction to be to play one supplier off against another on invoice price negotiations.
+The irony is that there are substantial amounts of intellectual property and risk associated with these industries as well—yet these elements are often not identified or communicated to customers.
+Competitors fail to identify these elements, and so the customer becomes a transactional buyer–expecting the prices to be low, and the only source of value extraction to come from playing one supplier off another on invoice price negotiations.

-5. This leads us to the 6th major source of value which is the ability of the supplier to provide technical or innovation support.
-When something does go wrong, the costs to the customer can be substantial.
-Downtime per day at a building site could equate to six figures.
-At a mining site this could be easily seven figures.
-The value of technical problem-solving support is often under communicated and not directly linked to the customer’s ability to meet earnings targets and the elimination of earnings uncertainty.
-When a supplier can clearly articulate their ability to solve problems using a proprietary process that can positively impact their customer’s earnings results, they immediately create further intellectual property assets that can be marketed and translated directly into price premiums and improved sales profitability.
+- Technical or innovation support: When something does go wrong, the costs to the customer can be substantial.
+Downtime per day at a building site could equate to six-figure losses.
+The value of technical problem-solving support is often under-communicated and not directly linked to the customer’s ability to meet earnings targets or the elimination of earnings uncertainty.
+When a supplier can clearly articulate their ability to solve problems using a proprietary process that can positively impact their customer’s earnings results, they immediately create further intellectual property assets.
+These assets can be marketed, and translated directly into price premiums and improved sales profitability.

 The Customer Value Discovery Canvas

-This means that often the physical product which is often described as a commodity is in fact not a commodity at all.
+This means that the physical product, which is often described as a commodity, is in fact not a commodity at all.
 Sales people often believe they are selling commodities; however, they are helping customers find solutions to problems.

-Through a structured exploration of what creates value in your market, you can start to amplify the communication to the market in the areas where your business excels.
+Through a structured exploration of what creates value in your market, you can start to amplify your communication to the market in the areas where your business excels.

-Focused and insightful communication of what creates value to your customer base is the first step to investing in your Intellectual property to develop assets that customers will then pay price premiums to receive.
+Focused and insightful communication about what creates value to your customer base is the first step to investing in your intellectual property–and to develop assets that customers will then pay price premiums to receive.

-Empower your staff to make more profitable pricing decisions, market value and negotiate more effectively using a value-based pricing framework.
+Empower your staff to make more profitable pricing decisions, sell value, and negotiate more effectively using a value-based pricing framework.

-Customer Value Discovery will transform your business if you currently use cost plus mark-up methods to set prices or there is a feeling that your products or services have become commoditized or alternatively, you have a sophisticated product and are not getting the prices you think you should—this method can also help.
+Customer Value Discovery will transform your business if you currently use cost plus mark-up methods to set prices.
+If there is a feeling that your products or services have become commoditized–or alternatively, you have a sophisticated product and are not getting the prices you think you should—this method can also help.

 Click here to download the whitepaper.